webdriverio/workshop/chapter_02.md

 Writing an automation script using Standalone Mode
 ==================================================

-After we have set up everything to automate Chrome on our machine, let's write our first automated script.
+After we have set up everything to automate a browser on our machine, let's write our first automated script.
 The objective is as follows: write a simple Node.js script that does the following things:

 1. Open the Chrome browser
-2. Go to the following page: [http://todomvc.com/examples/vue/dist](http://todomvc.com/examples/vue/dist)
+2. Go to the following page: [https://vue-todomvc.webdriver.io/](https://vue-todomvc.webdriver.io/)
 3. Enter 3 items into the ToDo list
 4. Mark the second item as completed
 5. Print out the amount of items left